 Sintra is a popular place in Portugal where the famous and beautiful Pena Palace is located.
-Sintra is a great place to visit for the day for those traveling to Lisbon, Portugal since is is only a short 30-40 train ride from Lisbon.
+Sintra is a great place to visit for the day for those traveling to Lisbon.
+Lisbon is is only a short 30-40 train ride from Lisbon.

 I think Sintra would take about 2 full days to accomplish all the monuments, museums and palaces during the busy times of the year, typically June-August.
 Also, the busiest day for travel in Sintra are typically Mondays, so if you can avoid it try.
 We ended up visiting during the high season of August and a Monday, yikes!
 Lol

 You take the train from Lisbon to Sintra.
 Most people take the train from Rossio Square which is the busiest train stations to travel to Sintra from.
 If you choose to travel from Rossio Square, I recommend you buy your tickets in advance the day before.
 We rode the train from a different station because of where we were located in the city.
 Our station didn’t have a long line to get to Sintra as expected.

 How to get around Sintra

 There are many options for getting around Sintra which includes the bus which is often the cheaper route with €5.50 for the circuit.
 There is the 434 bus which takes you from near the Train Station > National Palace of Sintra > Moors Castle > Pena Palace or the 435 Bus which takes you from near the Train Station > You can only do the circuit once so you must stop at the first stop and work your way to the last stop.
 After you leave Pena Palace they will punch your ticket and it will no longer be valid.
 We made the mistake of thinking we could hop on and off and start at Pena Palace and be able to work around the circuit again.
 We were confused because no one got off the buses to visit the other locations.